 Philou’s coming of age is defined by the forces of musical and cultural diversity, living in worlds seemingly estranged from one another.
 As an adopted black kid, Philou grew up with the loving care of his adoptive Dutch grandparents.
-His grandfather taught him how to listen to jazz and classical music from a very young age, provoking a surge of curiosity about his own African heritage.
-He found Nigerian and Congolese tapes from his African birth parents that were in his families possession and started digging into the traditional sounds of Africa.
+His grandfather taught him to listen to jazz and classical music from a very young age, provoking a surge of curiosity about his own African heritage.
+He found Nigerian and Congolese tapes from his African birth parents that were in his family’s possession and started digging into the traditional sounds of Africa.

+Through music, Louzolo developed an early sensitivity towards cultural expressions in general.
 Composing his identity as a performing artist began years later, guided by the nightlife scenes of Rotterdam and Amsterdam.
-With an extensive pan-african sound, he began reaching the hearts of large crowds, ultimately pushing his popularity across national and international borders where he made appearances in the Panorama Bar, Nuits de Sonores, DGTL, Le Sucre, DJOON, North Sea Jazz, De School, Dekmantel Selectors.
-A highlight of his early success is the release of the EP Alkbulan Republic which was a tribute to Nigerian pioneers such as Fela Kuti and William Onyeabor.
+With an extensive pan-african sound, he began reaching the hearts of large crowds, ultimately pushing his popularity across national and international borders where he made appearances at the Panorama Bar, Nuits Sonores, DGTL, Le Sucre, DJOON, North Sea Jazz, De School, Dekmantel Selectors.
+A highlight of his early success is the release of his EP ‘Alkbulan Republic‘, which was a tribute to Nigerian pioneers such as Fela Kuti and William Onyeabor.
 This EP was recorded in collaboration with musicians from Ghana and Nigeria and mixed and produced by Philou in the city where he currently resides, Rotterdam.

 His comeback symbolizes an intrinsic, deeply personal need to connect the traditional ancestral sound with progressive sounds of intergalactic electronic music.
-The ultimate expression of his break from the scene is the birth of his label Wokoundou, which is not just a record label but a world in itself, more like a multiverse, where time and space create an endless surge of movement, knowledge, creativity and play connecting the then and now of African sounds.
+The ultimate expression of his break from the scene is the birth of his label Wokoundou, which is not just a record label but a world in itself, more like a multiverse, where time and space create an endless surge of movement, knowledge, creativity and play connecting the then and now of the electronic and futuristic African sounds.
 Louzolo is in the process of creating, keeping one foot on the African soil while both his hands are reaching for the future sky above and beyond us, with expanding the genre of African music as his ultimate quest.